lukashornych/semantic-calendar-version/README.md

 ### Mono-Repo

-You can use git-version to version different modules in a mono-repo structure.
+You can use semantic-calendar-version to version different modules in a mono-repo structure.
 This can be achieved by using different `prefixes` and `log-path` filters for different modules.

-Assuming the following directory structure, we can use git-version to generate version with prefix `module1-x.x.x` for changes in the `module1/` directory and  `module2-x.x.x` for changes in the `module2/` directory.
+Assuming the following directory structure, we can use semantic-calendar-version to generate version with prefix `module1-x.x.x` for changes in the `module1/` directory and  `module2-x.x.x` for changes in the `module2/` directory.